Theory & Practical Test Explained

-From the 4th December 2017 the driving test is changing to reflect the busier roads and help new drivers adapt.
+From the 4th December 2017 the driving test has changed to reflect the busier roads and help new drivers adapt to this.

-The manoeuvre with either be a parallel park, pulling up on the right side of the road or parking in a bay.
+The manoeuvre will either be a parallel park, pulling up on the right side of the road or parking in a bay.
 The examiner may request driving into the bay forwards or backwards.

-The independent drive will increase from 10-20 mins and will often be carried out by a satnav provided by the examiner.
+The independent drive is 20 mins and 4 out of 5 tests will be carried out by a satnav provided by the examiner.
 1 in 5 tests may still use road signs.